Course Code: MAGCLDTPAD

 Saturdays (x6) 9.00 am to 4 pm

-Interviews will be be arranged after the closing date
+Applicants may be shortlisted and interviews will be arranged after the closing date.

 The focus of the professional MA in Guidance Counselling and Lifespan Development is to qualify practicing teachers and other professionals to become professionally qualified Guidance Counsellors competent to practice in a range of settings.
 The professional Guidance Counsellor employs specific skills with individuals in the areas of personal, social, educational and career counselling.
 To fulfil this role, trainees on the programme are educated in a broad range of knowledge, skills and competencies in the context of a lifelong learning framework.